Kingdom of Prussia: 1801–1815: Napoleonic Wars

-But when Prussia, after it turned against the French Empire, was defeated in the Battle of Jena–Auerstedt (October 14, 1806), Frederick William III was forced to temporarily flee to remote Memel.
-After the Treaties of Tilsit in 1807, Prussia lost about half of its territory, including the land gained from the Second and Third Partitions of Poland (which now fell to the Duchy of Warsaw) and all land west of the Elbe River.
+Prussia then turned against the First French Empire, but was defeated in the Battle of Jena–Auerstedt (14 October 1806) and Frederick William III was then forced to temporarily flee to remote Memel.
+After the Treaties of Tilsit in 1807, Prussia lost about half of its territory, including the land gained from the Second and Third Partitions of Poland (which now fell to the Duchy of Warsaw) and all land west of the Elbe river.
 France recaptured Prussian-occupied Hanover, including Bremen-Verden.
 The remainder of the kingdom was occupied by French troops (at Prussia's expense) and the king was obliged to make an alliance with France and join the Continental System.

 The Prussian reforms were a reaction to the Prussian defeat in 1806 and the Treaties of Tilsit.
 It describes a series of constitutional, administrative, social and economic reforms of the kingdom of Prussia.
 They are sometimes known as the Stein-Hardenberg Reforms after Karl Freiherr vom Stein and Karl August Fürst von Hardenberg, their main instigators.